 Plate plant B: 8μm

 The thickness of the copper hole is one of the important factors affecting the reliability and life of PCB.
-When the copper hole is too thin, it may be pulled off when the through hole is applied at high temperature or high current, resulting in the failure of the board.
+When the copper hole is too thin, it may be pulled off when the through hole is applied at a high temperature or high current, resulting in the failure of the board.

 In order to further ensure high reliability, NextPCB brings together hundreds of top technical professionals, who have rich experience in the PCB industry.